ivos/specalive/blueprint/examples/SalesSystem.md

 > Use `heading level 2` to specify **entry points** into the system.
 > An entry point will typically correspond to a main menu or a menu item.
->
 > All system entry points are typically accessible from anywhere within the system,
 > or at least from the system home (landing) page.
 >
 > The customers entry point specifies the system functionality related to maintaining customers.

-The Customers domain lets users search, display, edit and create customers.
+The Customers domain lets users work with customers.

-> Entry point consists of pages.
+> An entry point consists of pages.

 ### List customers [/customers]

 > Use `heading level 3` to specify a **page**.
-> Page represents all the UI elements displayed by the system at once.
+> Page represents all the UI elements displayed by the system to the user at once.
 >
 > Use square brackets after the name of the page to specify its **code**.
 > (In a web application this may coincide with the URL or URL fragment of the page.)